Tanger Continues Support of Breast Cancer Research and Programs, Elevates Commitment with Tanger Pink 2022

 BCRF is the highest-rated breast cancer research organization in the United States and the largest private funder of breast cancer research worldwide.
 Tanger's sustained support of the organization is dedicated to underwriting the work of Dr. Shelley Hwang, Professor of Surgery and Chief of Breast Surgical Oncology at Duke University, who is focused on the latest medical trials to improve cancer diagnosis outcomes and save lives.
 "We all have a power within us to make a difference in the lives of these patients, and we must embrace this together as a community," noted Dr. Hwang.
 "I feel so privileged to be able to partner with BCRF and Tanger to do this important work."

-"Tanger is deeply committed to raising awareness and funding for the fight against cancer," said Tanger President and Chief Executive Officer Stephen Yalof.
+"Tanger is deeply committed to raising awareness and funding for the fight against cancer," said Tanger Executive Vice President and Chief Operating Officer Leslie Swanson.
 "The personal impact breast cancer has had on so many of our shoppers, team members and families inspires Tanger to continue our support for BCRF, alongside local nonprofit partners in our communities.
 The combined contributions of our shoppers help provide significant funding to this collective research that we hope will one day lead to a cure."

 Throughout October, all 37 Tanger centers across the U.S. and Canada invite shoppers to help support breast cancer research and programs.
 As part of the new 2022 program, the Tanger Pink Savings Card provides two levels of savings at participating stores based on TangerClub status: 15% off a single item and 15% off an entire purchase for Tanger Insiders or 25% off a single item and 15% off an entire purchase for TangerClub members.
 Pink cards are available in either a physical or digital card format and can be purchased online at tangeroutlets.com or onsite by visiting Shopper Services.
 Brands participating in this year's Tanger Pink program include Columbia, J.Crew, Under Armour, Old Navy, Vera Bradley, Adidas, Puma and American Eagle.
 To learn more about Tanger Pink 2022, please visit tangeroutlets.com/pink and connect with Tanger Outlets on Facebook and Instagram.